 Are you a football parent?
-Here's 5 things junior football mums and dads will recognize!
+Here are 5 things junior football mums and dads will recognize!

 To celebrate our ongoing support and sponsorship of Newton-le-Willows Football Club junior teams, as well as the success of England in the Women’s World Cup - we have explored the trials and tribulations of being a touchline mum or dad; with 5 habits we can all recognise!

 If you are a football mum or dad, then let me salute you for living in a world of fields, muddy cars and freezing cold hands.
 Although we might love the fresh air, there are lots of tales from the touchline that only a football mum or dad would know:

 Gone are the days of just standing on the sidelines in the pouring rain.
 Junior football matches are becoming mini campsites.
 From dressing head-to-toe in the best survival gear to endure the colder months to set up the deckchairs and cooler box to enjoy the sunshine - we’re seeing much more than the humble flask and umbrella!

 If you’re the one I see whacking pegs into the ground for your tent, long may it continue!
 Comfort in our job as a supportive parent is only a good thing.

 2.)
 We are the master tacticians